richchapler/AzureSolutionsDocumentation/curricula/SQL_BackupRecovery.md

 The database administration team at a mid‑sized organization must ensure that critical data is protected against corruption, accidental deletion, or system failures.
 Key requirements:

-* Data Protection: Guarding against data loss with reliable backup strategies
+* Data Protection: **Guarding against data loss** with reliable backup strategies
-* Rapid Recovery: Minimizing downtime and data loss by restoring data efficiently
+* Rapid Recovery: **Minimizing downtime and data loss** by restoring data efficiently
-* Compliance & Security: Meeting regulatory and internal standards by securing backup files and validating restore procedures
+* Compliance and Security: **Meeting regulatory and internal standards** by securing backup files and validating restore procedures
-* Operational Continuity: Ensuring that data can be recovered quickly during planned maintenance or unexpected outages
+* Operational Continuity: **Ensuring that data can be recovered quickly** during planned maintenance or unexpected outages

 ------------------------- -------------------------